untool/untool/packages/cli/README.md

 [![npm](https://img.shields.io/npm/v/untool.svg)](https://www.npmjs.com/package/untool)

 `untool` is our main, global command line interface.
 It serves a single purposes: it can be used to to control `untool` projects.
 To do so, it provides the terminal command `un`.
+Additionally, `untool` provides a bare-bones logging facility that can be disabled by providing a `-q` (or `--quiet`) CLI argument.

 ### Installation